alexione/JDMLegends/README.md

 Functional:
 1. As a user I want to be able to log in, so I can save my favourite cars.
 2. As a user I want to be able to search for a specific model.
-3. As a administrator I want to be able to add, edit and delete information about cars.
+3. As a administrator I want to be able to add and delete information about cars.
-4. As a user I want to be able to see a fun fact about a random car by pressing a button.
+4. As a user I want to be able to see from where the cars are.

 Non-Functional: